DomainDrivenArchitecture/provs/README.md

 provs-server.jar k3s myuser@myhost.com    # using ssh-authentication - alternatively use option -p for password authentication
 ```

-For the remote server please configure a config file (default file name: server-config.yaml)
+For the remote server please configure a config file (default file name: server-config.yaml).
+It has to be in the same folder where you execute the provs-server.jar command.
 ```yaml
 fqdn: "myhostname.com"
 node: